elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the rider's token is "_to", scan any optional info for the type given the rider (pointer); exit.`
+`If the rider's token is "to", scan any optional info for the type given the rider (pointer); exit.`

-`If the rider's token is "_with", scan any optional info for the type given the rider (record); exit.`
+`If the rider's token is "with", scan any optional info for the type given the rider (record); exit.`

 `To scan any optional info for a type given a rider (pointer):`